 z would then update every time step.
 This means all frequency components of the signal experience the same channel at any given moment in time, so you would not be simulating frequency selective fading, that requires a multi-tap channel impulse response which we will not get into in this chapter.
 If we look at the magnitude of

 z, we can see the Rayleigh fading over time:

 Note the deep fades that occur briefly, as well as the small fraction of time where the channel is actually performing better than if there was no fading at all.

 Mitigating Multipath Fading¶

 In modern communications, we have developed ways to combat multipath fading.

 3G cellular uses a technology called code division multiple access (CDMA).
 With CDMA you take a narrowband signal and spread it over a wide bandwidth before transmitting it (using a spread spectrum technique called DSSS).
 Under frequency selective fading, it’s unlikely that all frequencies will be in a deep null at the same time.
-At the receiver, the spreading is reversed, and this de-spreading process greatly mitigates a deep null.
+At the receiver the spreading is reversed, and this de-spreading process greatly mitigates a deep null.

 4G cellular, WiFi, and many other technologies use a scheme called orthogonal frequency-division multiplexing (OFDM).
 OFDM uses something called subcarriers, where we split up the signal in the frequency domain into a bunch of narrow signals squashed together.
-To combat multipath fading we can avoid assigning data to subcarriers that are in a deep fade, although this requires the receiving end to send channel information back to the transmitter quick enough.
-We can also assign high order modulation schemes to subcarriers with great channel quality, to maximize our data rate.
+To combat multipath fading we can avoid assigning data to subcarriers that are in a deep fade, although it requires the receiving end to send channel information back to the transmitter quick enough.
+We can also assign high order modulation schemes to subcarriers with great channel quality to maximize our data rate.